 Medical Examiner.
-A substitute medical examiner may not testify to the observations, findings, or opinions made by an absent medical examiner.
-In accordance with Section 705, a medical examiner may testify to his or her opinion even though the basis is in whole or in part evidence collected or created by the absent medical examiner.
-Commonwealth v.
-Leng , 463 Mass.
-779, 785 (2012); Commonwealth v.
+A substitute medical examiner may offer an opinion even though it is based in whole or in part on evidence collected or created by the absent medical examiner.
+See Commonwealth v.
+Seino, 479 Mass.
+463, 466–468 (2018) (substitute medical examiner may offer opinion as to cause of death based upon review of independently admissible documents contained in original medical examiner’s file); Commonwealth v.
 Nardi, 452 Mass.
 379, 388 (2008).
-See Commonwealth v.
-Tassone , 468 Mass.
-391, 402 (2014) (autopsy report, notes, and photographs provide defendant with “meaningful basis” to cross-examine substitute witness about possible flaws in his or her opinion).
+The original autopsy report, notes, and photographs provide the defendant with a “meaningful opportunity” to cross-examine the substitute witness about possible flaws in the substitute's own opinion.
+Tassone, 468 Mass. at 400.
 The Commonwealth is not required to show that the medical examiner who performed an autopsy is unavailable for a substitute medical examiner to testify.
 Commonwealth v.
-Reavis , 465 Mass.
-875, 881–882 (2013).
-See also Commonwealth v.
-Williams , 475 Mass.
-705, 719 (2016).
+Leiva, 484 Mass.
+766, 792 (2020).

 Cross-Reference: Section 702, Testimony by Expert Witnesses; Section 705, Disclosure of Facts or Data Underlying Expert Opinion; Introductory Note to Article VIII, Hearsay.

 An opinion is not objectionable just because it embraces an ultimate issue.